 Know before you go

 Antivirus alone or security suite?
 Antivirus software comes as a stand-alone program, but you can also purchase it as part of a comprehensive security suite.
-Security suites are more expensive, but they include a range of protections, including antivirus, anti-spyware and anti-spam programs, identity-theft protection, firewalls and parental controls.
+Security suites, covered in our separate report on Internet security software, are more expensive, but they include a range of protections, including antivirus, anti-spyware and anti-spam programs, identity-theft protection, firewalls and parental controls.
 If you opt for an antivirus program that doesn't include these features, experts recommend supplementing it with other components, especially a firewall and anti-spyware software.

 Check the system requirements.
-If you are using Windows XP, Vista or Windows 7 or 8, any current antivirus software will work.
-If you have an older computer, however, a large antivirus software program can consume a huge percentage of your computing power and you may run into compatibility problems.
+Make sure the antivirus program you choose will work with your Windows or Mac operating system.
+If you have an older computer, a large antivirus software program can consume a huge percentage of your computing power and you may run into compatibility problems.

 Mac owners: Find out what's covered.
-Many antivirus programs don't provide as many (or any) products or features for Mac users.
+Many antivirus programs don't provide as many protections and features for Mac users.
 Some multi-device software suites have limitations for Apple products but are upgrading their features constantly.
 Mac users should be vigilant about understanding what they're getting before they pay; discuss the issue with customer service if the information on the company's websites is unclear.
 This is particularly true of multi-device software suites.

-Antivirus software is a recurring expense.
-Most antivirus programs provide updates only for one year, so be prepared to pay annual renewal fees.
+Paid antivirus software is a recurring expense.
+Most paid antivirus programs provide updates only for one year, so be prepared to pay annual renewal fees.

-Don't expect free telephone support, especially with free software.
+Expect limited support with free software.
 Although some antivirus programs come with free telephone support, it is rare to find this feature with free software.
-Even online or chat support isn't guaranteed.
+Even online or chat support isn't guaranteed with free products.

 With paid antivirus software, start with a free trial.
 AV-Comparatives recommends downloading a free trial of your chosen antivirus software to ensure you like how it works.
 Most companies offer at least a 30-day free trial.